Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/index.md

 ## **Professional Summary**

 Aerospace Engineering senior at Embry-Riddle Aeronautical University, specializing in astronautics & space systems.

-Through a combination of academic design projects, hands-on lab experiments, and a multi-term internship at the Naval Air Warfare Center Weapons Division (NAWCWD), I've gained experience in spacecraft systems engineering, governmental engineering environments, and multidisciplinary, integration-focused teams.
+Through a combination of academic design projects, hands-on lab experiments, and a multi-term internship I completed with the Naval Air Warfare Center Weapons Division, I’ve gained valuable experience working in cleared multidisciplinary teams, conducting aerospace system trade studies, and communicating technical results to both subject-matter experts & organizational stakeholders.

-Actively pursuing entry-level roles in spacecraft systems integration, launch operations, and aerospace mission planning.
+As I approach my May 2026 graduation date, I am actively pursuing entry-level roles in systems engineering, spacecraft AI&T, launch operations, and related integration-focused positions.

-This page includes a collection of technical projects & experiences I've taken part in throughout my academic career.
-In-depth breakdowns, specific contributions, and valuable takeaways are linked to each title, in addition to a 3D modeling showcase near the bottom of the page.
+This page includes a collection of technical projects & professional undertakings I've taken part in throughout my academic career, with in-depth breakdowns, contributions, and valuable takeaways linked to each experience.

+Additionally, I've included a 3D modeling showcase near the bottom of the page to display advanced part design, surfacing techniques, and engineering assemblies.

 Thanks for stopping by!

 ### [Resume (PDF)](assets/Nicholas_Speredelozzi_Resume.pdf)